-The vast majority of University of Michigan faculty, staff and students use one or more cellular device.
-Cellular carriers provide cellular service—not U-M. This web site provides information about cellular projects and products that may be of interest to U-M faculty, staff and students, as well as links to information provided by commercial carriers.
+Note that while U-M will assist cellular carriers in providing service by providing access to U-M property, ultimately the carriers provide the cellular service—not U-M. This web site provides information about cellular projects and products that may be of interest to U-M faculty, staff and students, as well as links to information provided by commercial carriers.